A Survey on Recent Advances in LLM-Based Multi-turn Dialogue Systems: EVALUATION APPROACHES

 where $B_t$ and $B_{t}^{\prime}$ are the set of ground-truth and predicted belief state for turn $t$ respectively.
 Then let $N_t \subseteq B_t$ be the set of ground-truth triplets having non-empty slot values.

 \paragraph{Requested Slot F1} Requested slot F1 indicates the model performance in correctly predicting if a requested slot is requested by the user, estimated as the macro-averaged F1 score over for all requested slot.
 The macro-averaged of F1 score is computed over the individual slot-type and slot-value for every turn.
+Requested Slot F1 evaluates the model's ability to predict requested slots accurately, crucial for interpreting user requests.
+However, it may exhibit bias towards certain slot types and struggle with balancing precision and recall.
 To define the macro-averaged F1 score($ma\,F_1$), first consider the following precision($P_i$) and recall ($R_i$) within each class, $i\,=\,1,\ \dots ,\ 2$:

 and F1 score within each class ($F_{1i}$) is defined as the harmonic mean of $P_i$ and $R_i$, that is:

 The macro-average F1 score is defined as the simple arithmetic mean of $F_{1i}$: